-When you use a user ID, password, AUSkey or other access mechanism to access an online system, you must:
+When you use a user or customer ID, assessment ID, password, myGovID, the SRO myGov Integration Service or other access mechanism to access an Online System, you must:

-- Keep the access mechanism secure at all times, and
+- keep the access mechanism secure at all times, and

-You must not use an access mechanism to access an online system if it has:
+You must not use an access mechanism to access an Online System if it has:

 - been revoked by us or its issuing authority.